daniellecgw/daniellecgw.github.io/index.md

 I served on the White House Council of Economic Advisers 2024, where I focused on issues related to education, childcare, and health.

+During the 2026-2027 AY, I will work as a research scholar at Stanford Graduate School of Education.

 In 2027, I will start as an assistant professor of economics at Williams College.